-- 1 Lauge N Skovgaard Poulsen, Bounded Rationality and Economic Diplomacy: The Politics of Investment Treaties in Developing Countries (Cambridge University Press, 2015); Simon Chesterman, 'Asia's Ambivalence About International Law and Institutions: Past, Present, and Futures' (2017) 27(4) European Journal of International Law 945; Luke Nottage and Sakada Thanitcul, 'Special Issue: International Investment Arbitration in Southeast Asia, An Introduction' (2017) 18(5-6) Journal of World Investment & Trade 767. ↑ Back to section - 2 Stephan Schill, 'Can Asia transform international investment law?', East Asia Forum (Online, 27 July 2016).
-A Back to section - 3 United Nations Conference on Trade and Development, 'Asia's Share of Global FDI Doubles in 1990s' (press release TAD/INF/PR/023X, 17 February 2000); World Bank, 'Foreign direct investment, net outflows (% of GDP) East Asia & Pacific', The World Bank: Data (Web Page).
+Pack to section - 2 Lauge N Skovgaard Poulsen, Bounded Rationality and Economic Diplomacy: The Politics of Investment Treaties in Developing Countries (Cambridge University Press, 2015); Simon Chesterman, 'Asia's Ambivalence About International Law and Institutions: Past, Present, and Futures' (2017) 27(4) European Journal of International Law 945; Luke Nottage and Sakada Thanitcul, 'Special Issue: International Investment Arbitration in Southeast Asia, An Introduction' (2017) 18(5-6) Journal of World Investment & Trade 767. ↑ Back to section

-Back to section - 4 Claudia T Salomon and Sandra Friedrich, 'Investment Arbitration in East Asia and the Pacific: A Statistical Analysis of Bilateral Investment Treaties, Other International Investment Agreements and Investment Arbitrations in the Region' (2015) 16(5-6)

-Journal of World Investment & Trade 800, 802.
-A Back to section - 5 Australian Department of Foreign Affairs and Trade, 'Gillard Government Trade Policy Statement: Trading our way to more jobs and prosperity' (April 2011), 14.
-A Back to section - 6 Philip Morris Asia Ltd v Australia (Award on Jurisdiction and Admissibility) (Permanent Court of Arbitration, Case No. 2012-12, 17 December 2015).
-A Back to section - 7 White Industries Australia Ltd v India (Final Award) (United Nations Commission on International Trade Law Arbitral Tribunal, 30 November 2011).
-A Back to section - 8 International Institute for Sustainable Development, 'News in Brief', Investment Treaty News (Online, 10 August 2016).
-A Back to section
+- 3 Stephan Schill, 'Can Asia transform international investment law?', East Asia Forum (Online, 27 July 2016). ^ Back to section - 4 United Nations Conference on Trade and Development, 'Asia's Share of Global FDI Doubles in 1990s' (press release TAD/INF/PR/023X, 17 February 2000); World Bank, 'Foreign direct investment, net outflows (% of GDP) East Asia & Pacific', The World Bank: Data (Web Page). ↑ Back to section - 5 Claudia T Salomon and Sandra Friedrich, 'Investment Arbitration in East Asia and the Pacific: A Statistical Analysis of Bilateral Investment Treaties, Other International Investment Agreements and Investment Arbitrations in the Region' (2015) 16(5-6) Journal of World Investment & Trade 800, 802.
+Pack to section - 6 Australian Department of Foreign Affairs and Trade, 'Gillard Government Trade Policy Statement: Trading our way to more job s and prosperity' (April 2011), 14. ↑ Back to section - 7 Philip Morris Asia Ltd v Australia (Award on Jurisdiction and Admissibility) (Permanent Court of Arbitration, Case No. 2012-12, 17 December 2015). ^ Back to section - 8 White Industries Australia Ltd v India (Final Award) (United Nations Commission on International Trade Law Arbitral Tribunal, 30 November 2011). ^ Back to section - 9 International Institute for Sustainable Development, 'News in Brief', Investment Treaty News (Online, 10 August 2016). ^ Back to section - 10 Churchill Mining PLC and Planet Mining Pty Ltd v Republic of Indonesia, ICSID Case No. ARB/12/14 and 12/40. ^ Back to section - 11 Anthony Crockett, 'The Termination of Indonesia's BITs: Changing the Bathwater, but Keeping the Baby?' in Julien Chaisse and Luke Nottage (eds), International Investment Treaties and Arbitration Across Asia (Brill Nijhoff, 2017) 159, 176; Ben Bland and Shawn Donnan, 'Indonesia to terminate more than 60 bilateral investment treaties', Financial Times (Online, 26 March 2014). ^ Back to section - 12 World Bank, 'Foreign direct investment, net outflows (% of GDP) East Asia & Pacific', The World Bank: Data (Web Page). ^ Back to section - 13 See also the Trans-Pacific Partnership Agreement (signed on 4 February 2016 ([2016] ATNIF 2), not in force).
+Article 1.1 of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership incorporates the former's provisions with some exceptions.

+Back to section

+- 14 [2018] ATS 23. ^ Back to section

-- 9 Anthony Crockett, 'The Termination of Indonesia's BITs: Changing the Bathwater, but Keeping the Baby?' in Julien Chaisse and Luke Nottage (eds), International Investment Treaties and Arbitration Across Asia (Brill Nijhoff, 2017) 159, 176; Ben Bland and Shawn Donnan, 'Indonesia to terminate more than 60 bilateral investment treaties', Financial Times (Online, 26 March 2014). ^ Back to section - 10 World Bank, 'Foreign direct investment, net outflows (% of GDP) East Asia & Pacific', The World Bank: Data (Web Page). ^ Back to section - 11 See, for example, the Agreement between the Government of the People's Republic of China and the Government of the Republic of Ghana concerning the Encouragement and Reciprocal Protection of Investments (signed on 12 October 1989 and entered into force on 22 November 1991), article 10. ^ Back to section - 12 The Agreement between the Government of Australia and the Government of the People's Republic of China on the Reciprocal Encouragement and Protection of Investments (signed and entered into force 11 July 1988 [1988] ATS 14), article 12(4).
+- 15 [2022] ATS 1. ^ Back to section

+- 16 As at March 2024. ^ Back to section - 17 See, for example, the Agreement between the Government of the People's Republic of China and the Government of the Republic of Ghana concerning the Encouragement and Reciprocal Protection of Investments (signed on 12 October 1989 and entered into force on 22 November 1991), article 10. ^ Back to section - 18 The Agreement between the Government of Australia and the Government of the People's Republic of China on the Reciprocal Encouragement and Protection of Investments (signed and entered into force 11 July 1988 [1988] ATS 14), article 12(4).